devlooped/moq/README.md

   // Simply assert the returned state:
   Assert.True(download);

-  // If you really want to go beyond state testing and want to
+  // If you want to go beyond state testing and want to
   // verify the mock interaction instead...
   Mock.Get(lovable).Verify(library => library.DownloadExists("2.0.0.0"));
 ```

 You can think of Linq to Mocks as "from the universe of mocks, give me one whose behavior matches this expression".

-Checkout the [Quickstart](https://github.com/Moq/moq4/wiki/Quickstart) for more examples!
+Check out the [Quickstart](https://github.com/Moq/moq4/wiki/Quickstart) for more examples!

 ## What?